 Moreover, for proximity and familiarity of the geographical location of the study, the study was confined to the University of Cape Coast.
-Specifically, the study was confined to four colleges in the University of Cape Coast.
-The respondents for the study were lecturers who have taught for not less than two years in the University of Cape Coast.
+Specifically, the study was confined to four colleges in the University of Cape less than two years in the University of Cape Coast.
 This is because this category of lectures would have acquired skills and competences in their profession.